Dogs are undoubtedly a wonderful addition to your life, but if you don’t budget properly, they can actually cause significant stress.

 - Clothing and Booties ($10 to $50): Depending on your dog’s coat and your climate, you may need to fit Fido with a warm canine winter coat or some dog booties to protect his paws.

 - Trainer or Training Classes ($100 to $150 per course or session): It may be a good idea to invest in some group training classes (PetSmart offers dog training classes, as do local trainers) or private training sessions with your pooch to get her off on the right paw.
+Dog training costs can vary depending on the type of training you choose and the experience of the trainer.
 You can also consider an online dog training course which will be much more affordable – our 30 Things to Teach Your Dog in 30 Days is a great training course to start with!

 - Training Tools ($10 to $30): Tools like treat pouches, clickers, and dog whistles can be extremely helpful for any doggie training session.